 Remembering that Detective Kulski had described the other couriers’ hands as soft—“not calloused like workers”—Jay lifted the dead man’s right hand by its wrist.
 Even in death it felt light, fragile: an old man’s hand.
-He looked to see if the man had hair in his ears, and he did.
-“He’s older than the others,” Jay said.
-“Easily mid-sixties.”
+He looked to see if the victim had hair in his ears, and he did.
+“He’s older than the others.
+Almost seventy,” Jay speculated.

 “The Russians, they drink vodka, they look like this,” Basia told him.
 “In Russia, you can be twenty years old or one hundred, and you look like this.”

 “You don’t like Russians, do you, Pani Husarska?”
-Jay asked, addressing her with a Polish title of respect.
+Jay asked, addressing her with the Polish title of respect.

-“It is not liking them, Agent Porter.
+“It is not disliking them, Agent Porter.
 It is knowing them.”

-Jay turned the dead man’s hand, and noticed a pronounced bump next to the little finger.
-He pressed it; it felt like the writer’s bump he had through high school, going away after he started using an electric typewriter in college.
+He was about to let go of the dead man’s hand when he noticed a pronounced bump next to the little finger.
+He turned his hand to look at it, and pressed it.
+It felt like the writer’s bump he’d had through high school, before he switched to an electric typewriter in college.
 He showed it to Kulski.
 “What would cause a bump like that?”

-Neither did Jay, who couldn’t imagine what repetitive task could create a callous in that spot.
+Neither did Jay, who couldn’t imagine a repetitive task that would create a callous in that spot.
 He lowered the man’s arm to the ground, and stood and pulled off his rubber gloves.
 “Ask the pathologist about it.
 Will Doctor Janiak do the autopsy again?”